richardlawley/cloudstack.net/tools/cloudstack-dotnetsdk-generator/README.md

 1. Switch the code to the release tag you want to generate the SDK for: `cd /vagrant/cloudstack && git checkout tags/4.7.0`
 1. Copy the dependencies locally: `cp /vagrant/deps/* /vagrant/cloudstack/deps/`
 1. Install the non-OSS dependencies: `cd /vagrant/cloudstack/deps && ./install-non-oss.sh`
-1. Build Cloudstack: `cd /vagrant/cloudstack && mvn install -Pdeps,developer -Dnoredist -DskipTests=true`
+1. Build Cloudstack: `cd /vagrant/cloudstack && mvn install -Pdeveloper -Dnoredist -DskipTests=true`

 ## Instructions

-1. Build CloudStack
+1. Build CloudStack (see above)
+2. Open SDK Generator in Eclipse, repair classpath refs if CloudStack version has changed
+3. Run SDK Generator from PowerShell (`.\Generate.ps1`)
+4. Check for any missing/new files in the Generated folder and add/remove them from the project as appropriate
+5. Check for any compilation errors

+## Known Issues

+* The `ImageStoreDetailResponse` class does not get imported for some reason, so the Details property of `ImageStoreResponse` must be commented out for now.